-SCDOT to replace High Hill creek bridge on Old Ebenezer Road
+SCDOT to replace High Hill Creek bridge on Old Ebenezer Road

 The purpose of replacing the Ebenezer Road bridge over High Hill Creek is to correct structural and functional deficiencies in the existing bridge.

-The bridge replacement work is expected to begin Monday.
 The bridge will have to be closed to complete portions of the work, including relocation of electrical and cable utility lines.
-The closing will be from Monday to the estimated completion date of May 31, 2020, barring delays due to weather or other factors.
+The closing will be the estimated completion date of May 31, 2020, barring delays due to weather or other factors.

 Traffic should use West Sumter Street, Pisgah Road and U.S. 52 as an alternate route.
 Motorists also should consider using Hoffmeyer Road, S.C.
 340, and U.S. 52 to avoid congestion on Ebenezer Road.